 Looking at the Guppy plan again, I noticed that the fuselage parts are made with nothing but straight lines in all the outlines.
-Although I kind of wanted to build a Guppy, and I think you should as well (with ailerons and real flaps, not just flaperons), let’s leave that for another day.
+Although I kind of wanted to build a Guppy, and I think you should as well (with real flaps, not just flaperons), let’s leave that for another day.
 For the “cutting fuselage parts” project I would rather do a plane with a couple of curves in it.
 The Sporty Ace biplane by Chuck Cunningham looks like a good prospect.

 As you can see, the top edge of the fuselage sheet is going to be a straight edge.
 A lot of times the straight edge of a balsa sheet isn’t really straight, so I’m going to check mine with an aluminum ruler.

 I know it’s hard to see, but this piece of wood is perfectly straight.
 Wow!
 Here’s a photo of what a normal piece of wood looks like with a warped edge.
 Look at the far edge of the ruler and you’ll see the edge of the wood bulging out in the middle.
 In this case you would put a straight edge on it and trim the wood to a straight line with a hobby knife, being careful to hold the knife in a vertical position.

 Once you have a nice straight edge on the balsa sheet, it’s time to take a look at the plan.
 As you can see, the front edge of the fuselage side is perpendicular to the top edge.
 This is very convenient, because it allows us to use a piece of white office paper for tracing, and we can keep the 90 degree corner.
 First we need a reference line that extends the front edge, so we can have a mark to measure coordinates from.
 In the next photo I’m pointing at the reference line.

 The tracing paper is placed over the plan, with the top corner lined up with the top corner of the fuselage side in the drawing.

 The curved line of the plane’s chin is then traced onto the paper.

 Here’s the template after cutting.